fischhoff/PATE/PATE.md

 ```

 ### effect and raw predictor

-### perform linear model between predictor and effect. model coefficient and standard errors are log odds and log standard error for the effect of interest. convert these values to d, variance in d

 note: have not attempted to fix so that negative effects of PP have negative effect size
 ========================================================================================